The anonymization problem in social networks: Approach

 \subsection{Utility}

-Network utility can be defined in many ways.
-In this work, we choose to measure utility based on the change in topological network properties, and performance on three common downstream tasks in network analysis. \begin{enumerate} \item \textbf{Clustering coefficient.} The average clustering coefficient over all nodes.
-This value will likely decrease as triangles are destroyed by deleting edges. \item \textbf{Shortest path length.} The average shortest path length $d(v, w)$ over all pairs of nodes in the same component.
+In this work, we choose to measure data utility based on the change in topological network properties and performance on common network analysis tasks:

+\begin{itemize} \item \textbf{Clustering coefficient.} The average clustering coefficient over all nodes.
+This value will likely decrease as triangles are destroyed by deleting edges. \item \textbf{Average distance.} The average shortest path length $dist(v, w)$ over all pairs of nodes in the same component.
 As edges are deleted, paths are destroyed, hence the average shortest path length increases.
-However, when the network starts to split into components, this value can decrease. \end{enumerate} The considered downstream tasks are the following. \begin{enumerate} \item \textbf{Network robustness.} Change in the fraction of nodes in the largest connected component (LCC).
-This is expected to decrease as edges are deleted.
-A more robust network is more resilient under attacks~\cite{albert2000error}. \item \textbf{Centrality.} Top 100 most central nodes according to betweenness centrality before and after anonymization.
-If the top 100 nodes did not change the value equals 1.0, and 0.0 if there are no common nodes. \item \textbf{Community structure.} Measured by the normalized mutual information~\cite{lancichinetti2012consensus} between the communities~\cite{traag2019louvain}, before and after anonymization.
-A value of 1.0 implies the community structure is preserved, and 0.0 that it is completely lost. \end{enumerate}
+However, when the network starts to split into components, this value can decrease. \item \textbf{Largest connected component (LCC).} The fraction of nodes in the giant component.
+This is expected to decrease as edges are deleted. \item \textbf{Centrality.} Overlap in top 100 most central nodes according to betweenness centrality before and after anonymization.
+If the top 100 nodes did not change the value equals 1.0, whereas it is 0.0 if there are no common nodes. \item \textbf{Community structure.} Normalized Mutual Information (NMI)~\cite{lancichinetti2012consensus} between the communities found by the Leiden algorithm~\cite{traag2019louvain}, before and after anonymization.
+To account for non-determinism of the community detection algorithm, we report on $NMI_{utility} = \max(0.0,$ $NMI_{stab} - NMI_{anon})$.
+Here $NMI_{stab}$ equals the average NMI comparing the community assignments $C$ of the original network, and $NMI_{anon}$ the average NMI between community assignments in the network before ($C$) and after ($C'$) anonymization; a value of 1.0 implies community structure is preserved, 0.0 that it is completely lost. \end{itemize}